emperornintri/horizon/documentation/CONVENTIONS.md

 This subsection contains all the rules related the structure of the code.

-The first rule is that each line of code will not contain more than a hundred characters.
+The first rule is that each line of code will not contain more than 195 characters.

 ### <i>Comments</i>